risk-first/website/practices/Coding.md

 ### Building Features

 Most commonly, the reason we are **Coding** is same as the one in the [Development Process](Development-Process) page: we want to put features in the hands of our customers.
-I.e. we want to mitigate [Feature Risk](Feature-Risk).
+That is, we want to mitigate [Feature Risk](Feature-Risk).

 That is, we believe our clients don't have the features they need to see in the software.